julienmcoding/mixed-messages/README.md

 ## Project goals
 **Context:** In this project, I have created a message generator program.
 Every time a user runs a program, they should get a new, randomized output.
-I chose to write a short story with randomly chosen characters and actions
+I chose to write a short story with randomly chosen characters and actions.

 ## Technology
 Project is created with: